nickmmark/punxsatawney/README.md

 This exercise mirrors the challenges we face when evaluating medical predictors.
 In critical care we constantly rely on prognosticators: labs, imaging, risk scores, etc. A lactate level predicts mortality; a Wells score predicts pulmonary embolism; an echocardiographic finding like VTI predicts shock physiology.
 In each case, the real question is the same as Phil’s: how good is the predictor when tested _rigorously_?

 Two lessons emerge.
 First, prediction must be benchmarked against a clear ground truth.
 For Phil, that requires defining “spring” meteorologically and rigorously.
-Medicine faces the same challenge when defining outcomes like sepsis, ARDS, or neurological recovery.
+Medicine faces the same challenge when defining outcomes for conditions like sepsis, ARDS, or neurological events.
 The wrong definition can change the prediction.

 Second, a predictor must outperform simpler alternatives.
 In many cases, naïve baselines perform surprisingly well.
 If winter conditions persist most years through mid-March, then _always_ predicting “six more weeks of winter” might achieve higher accuracy.
 Many medical prediction rules fail this same test: they sound sophisticated but add little information beyond basic clinical judgment or prevalence.